pauljickling/notes/devops/ansible.md

 ## Pre-Assigned Variables

 Ansible has the magic variable `hostvars` so you can retrieve host variables from any other host defined in the inventory file.
 Other variables like this include `groups`, `group_names`, `inventory_hostname`, and `play_hosts`.
 A full list of these can be found [here](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html).

+## Conditionals

+Ansible can use certain conditionals for sections of a playbook that only need to be run when certain facts are true.
+Examples of conditionals:

+`when: is_foo`

+The task that contains this conditional will run when you have a variable registered called `is_foo` that returns a value of `True`.
+Nearly any conditional test you might apply in a Python script applies in Ansible.

+`ignore_errors` is another conditional that will force a task to run.
+This is useful for tasks that always need to happen regardless of other circumstances that might occur during playbook execution.

+Somewhat related to conditionals, you can also use the phrase `delegate_to` to specify the particular host for a task. `local_action` is another phrase that can include the command type, and automatically specifies the local host as the host executing the action for a particular task.

+`wait_for` is a module that can be used to pause a playbook until certain conditions are true.

+## Tags

+Tags are a simple way to to create sets, and subsets of tasks in a playbook.
+Tags can be strings, or lists of strings.
+When running the playbook you can include the flag `--tags "foo,bar,cool"` to only run tasks with those tags, or you can use the flag `--skip-tags "foo,bar,cool"` to run everything except those tags.

+## Blocks

+Blocks are tasks that are bundled together.
+Blocks are useful if a set of tasks logically fit together for a certain service to operate.
+You can use conditionals with blocks to improve error handling for your services.